peter-ha/qtworldsummit2019-presentation/presentation/qtws-qskinny.md

 # Why create QSkinny?

-- QtWidgets: only software rendering
+[remove - QtWidgets: only software rendering
 - QtQuickControls 1: performance issues
-- QtQuickControls 2: not extensible
+- QtQuickControls 2: only extensible from QML]
+- ### performance: TQC: replacing QML with C++ in controls (QQC1 -> QQC2); same solution is true for application code; let programmer decide what to write in QML and what in C++
+- C++: no bridging to QML needed
+- C++ tooling, debugging etc.
+- C++: personal preference
+- performance (startup, memory, property binding changes (deferred updates etc.)?

 ^ ... as in: Why was it created?
-^ Qt 5.4: not fast enough
+^ Qt 5.3: V4 not fast enough
+^ team background: QtWidgets and C++; QML was new
-^ QtQuickControls 1: performance issues (all in QML, now deprecated) ^ QtQuickControls 2: not extensible (font, palette, locale / some of its logic is in QML) ^ => try how far you can get with own framework
+^ QtQuickControls 1: performance issues (all in QML, now deprecated) ^ QQC2: solution was to use C++ => too much QML can easily be a problem for performance.
+^ QtQuickControls 2: not extensible (font, palette, locale / some of its logic is in QML) ^ => try how far you can get with own framework